Zer0C0d3r/Heist/README.md

 - Session grouping (10 min gap)
 - Export to CSV/JSON
 - Session stats: total sessions, average session length
-- (Planned) Alias suggestions, dangerous command detection, plugin/AI support
+- Alias suggestions, dangerous command detection, plugin/AI support (planned)

 ---

 ## 🛠️ Troubleshooting

 - **TUI looks weird?**
-  - Make sure you use a Nerd Font in your terminal
+  - Use a Nerd Font in your terminal
   - Try a different terminal emulator if colors/icons are missing
 - **Permission denied?**
   - Use `sudo` for global install, or install to a user-writable directory